Upcoming Louisville concerts + exhibits

 Photo by Pete Souza/The White House via Wikimedia Commons

-Louisvillians have a lot to look forward to this year, with concerts and art exhibits.
-Mark your calendars and get your tickets so you don’t miss out.
+Louisvillians have a lot to look forward to this year, especially when it comes to concerts and art exhibits.
+Here’s just a few we’re looking forward to:

 Bob Dylan: Rough and Rowdy Ways Tour | Monday, April 6